 Preparing For A Marine Survey

-Hamilton & Hamilton - Marine SurveyArrange to present a clean, shipshape boat, and have all papers and miscellaneous gear ready.
+Please present a clean, shipshape vessel and have all documentation and miscellaneous gear organized and readily accessible.
 If applicable, you will need to make arrangements with the marina to haul the vessel for bottom inspection, and retain a captain for sea trials.
 Lockers and cabin areas should be cleared of all miscellaneous gear.

 CAN I BE PRESENT AT THE BOAT DURING THE SURVEY?

 Absolutely!
-In fact, I welcome my clients aboard when I’m inspecting the boat, so that I can explain the process as I go along as well as what I’m finding that is good and not so good.
+In fact, we welcome our clients aboard when we’re inspecting the boat so that we can explain the process as we go along – as well as what we’re finding that is good and not so good.
 A few minutes of conversation and explanation about a situation can make the issues clear.
-If there is a problem we can discuss the severity of the situation, the best course of action to take and how much repair costs might be.
+If there is a problem, we can discuss the severity of the situation, the best course of action to take, and how much repair costs might be.

-HOW MUCH TIME DOES A MARINE SURVEY TAKE TO DO?
+HOW MUCH TIME DOES A MARINE SURVEY TAKE?

 WHAT ARE YOU LOOKING FOR WHEN YOU SURVEY MY BOAT?

-It’s hard to know how to answer this question properly – there really is a lot that I am looking for.
-But really, my standard answer is that I look for the things that could sink the boat, cause fire, or endanger lives.
-So I look at everything.
-And just as important – I am looking for what is not there or missing – safety devices, fuses, breakers, lack of handholds, placards, guards etc. I can’t tell you how many boat owners that I’ve saved thousands of dollars….. and not to mention the life safety issues.
+This is a common question, and the answer is that we look at everything from bow to stern in great detail.
+But really, our standard answer is that we look for the things that could sink the boat, cause fire, or endanger lives.
+So, we look at everything.
+And just as important – we are looking for what is not there or missing – safety devices, fuses, breakers, lack of handholds, placards, guards etc. It’s astounding how many boat owners we’ve saved thousands of dollars….. and not to mention safety issues.